ipld/js-ipld-dag-pb/README.md

 - `data` - type: Buffer
 - `links`- (optional) type: Array of DAGLink instances or Array of DAGLink instances in its json format (link.toJSON)
-- `serializedSize`- (optional) type: Number of bytes the serialized node has.
-If none is given, it will automatically be calculated.

 Create a DAGNode.